 Keurig models have an impressive variety, ranging from larger systems capable of making entire pots of coffee to smaller systems that can fit on almost any counter.
-Keurig coffee makers are very straightforward to use, allowing you to brew a fresh cup of coffee with no effort on those bleary eyed mornings.
-There are also a huge range of K cup pods available in an assortment of flavors.
-So if you are looking for a single serve coffee maker that prioritizes convenience and simplicity a Keurig Model could be for you.
+Keurig coffee makers are very straightforward to use, allowing you to brew a fresh cup of coffee with no effort on those bleary-eyed mornings.
+There is also a huge range of K cup pods available in an assortment of flavors.
+So if you are looking for a single-serve coffee maker that prioritizes convenience and simplicity a Keurig Model could be for you.

 If you don’t know where to start, take a look at the K Classic, then move up or down their options based on your budget and the features you’re looking for.
 We also have a guide to the best Keurig Coffee Makers for some good options.